Liuzexian2008/PDAce_and_aPDAce_for_Convex-Concave_Saddle-Point_Problems_under_Nonlinear_Coupling/README.md

-# PDAce and aPDAce for Convex-Concave Saddle-Point Problems under Nonlinear Coupling
+# PDAce and aPDAce for Convex-Concave Saddle-Point Problems with Nonlinear Coupling Term

 This repository contains the official MATLAB and Python implementation for the paper: **"A Novel Primal-Dual Algorithm with Convex Combination and Dual Extrapolation for Convex-Concave Saddle-Point Problems under Nonlinear Coupling"**.